pret/pokered/REVIEWS.md

 Want to leave a review?
 Go [here](https://github.com/Vortyne/pureRGB/issues/new?assignees=&labels=review&projects=&template=review.yml&title=%5BReview%5D%3A+Summarize+your+review+here).

+### Review by meldridge on v2.6.1 - Exactly what I was looking for.

+This romhack is exactly what I was looking for.
+It has all the quality of life improvements I wanted, and also changes just enough of the game to keep it interesting.
+All of the changes are very well designed and fit in with the feel of Gen 1 perfectly.
+For many, it makes you wonder why the game wasn't built that way to begin with.

+If you're after a purely vanilla romhack with just QoL improvements, this isn't it.
+But I'd encourage you to try it anyway.
+I wasn't sold on the type changes at first, but I've left them on and I'm quite enjoying them.

 ## Reviews from Romhacking.net

 ### Review by robby2gloves on v2.5.5 - Amazing Upgrade